First ScotRail

-First ScotRail was a train operating company in Scotland owned by FirstGroup which operated the ScotRail franchise from October 2004 until March 2015.
-Prior to October 2004, trains were run by ScotRail (National Express).
-First ScotRail was succeeded by Abellio ScotRail on 1 April 2015.
+First ScotRail was a train operating company in Scotland owned by FirstGroup.
+It operated the ScotRail franchise between October 2004 and March 2015.

+On 17 October 2004, First ScotRail took over operations from the incumbent franchisee, National Express.
 First ScotRail operated most commuter and long-distance services within Scotland, and some services to northern England, as well as the Caledonian Sleeper to London.
 Of FirstGroup's four train operating companies, ScotRail was the second largest (in terms of number of passenger journeys 2013–14) after First Great Western at the time of the termination of its franchise.

+During April 2008, Transport Scotland granted a three-year franchise extension to First ScotRail.
+In May 2009, First ScotRail announced a crackdown on fare-dodging due to abuse of the Flexipass ticket system.
+One month later, it was alleged that ScotRail's passenger figures were substantially inflated and that 7.2 million less passenger journeys had been actually made; the matter became politically charged but did not impact the extension decision.
+In June 2012, the Scottish Government announced that the Caledonian Sleeper services would be split off from the ScotRail franchise.
+Following its unsuccessful bid to retain the franchise in 2014, First ScotRail transferred operations to Abellio ScotRail on 1 April 2015.

 History

-From March 1997 until October 2004, National Express operated the ScotRail franchise, as ScotRail.

-In July 2003, the Scottish Executive and the Strategic Rail Authority announced Arriva, FirstGroup and National Express had been shortlisted to bid for the new franchise.
-In June 2004, the franchise was awarded to FirstGroup, with the services operated by ScotRail transferring to First ScotRail on 17 October 2004.
+Between March 1997 and October 2004, the public transport conglomerate National Express operated the ScotRail franchise under the ScotRail brand.
+During July 2003, the Scottish Executive and the Strategic Rail Authority announced Arriva, FirstGroup and National Express had been shortlisted to bid for the new franchise.
+In June 2004, the franchise was awarded to FirstGroup; the services formerly operated by ScotRail were transferred to First ScotRail on 17 October 2004.

-On 1 January 2006, Transport Scotland was created to carry out the Scottish Executive's transport responsibilities including its then newly devolved powers over rail franchising.

-In April 2008, Transport Scotland granted First ScotRail a three-year franchise extension until November 2014.
+On 1 January 2006, Transport Scotland was established to carry out the Scottish Executive's transport responsibilities including its then newly devolved powers over rail franchising.
+During April 2008, Transport Scotland granted a three-year franchise extension to First ScotRail, postponing its end-date to November 2014.